Logo

 Returns:

-a void pointer(request->parent_data->data), otherwise NULL is returned if request is NULL or request->parent_data is NULL or request->parent_data object is not found.
+Gives a void pointer(request->parent_data->data); NULL is returned if source data is NULL or the object is not found.

 Examples: